kandolfp/ws22-ulg-python-git-docker/pages/git/index.md

 - [Pro Git](https://git-scm.com/book/en/v2) a book on git
 - [A Visual Git Reference](https://marklodato.github.io/visual-git-guide/index-en.html)
 - [Building Git](https://shop.jcoglan.com/building-git/) a book that tells you how to build Git on your own
+- [Write yourself a Git](https://wyag.thb.lt/) a webside that tells you how to build Git on your own